SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.
 - [facebookresearch/AugLy](https://github.com/facebookresearch/AugLy) - A data augmentations library for audio, image, text, and video.
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
-- [PaddlePaddle/PaddleVideo](https://github.com/PaddlePaddle/PaddleVideo) - A treasure chest for video understanding powered by PaddlePaddle.
-It supports video data annotation tools, lightweight RGB and skeleton based action recognition model, practical applications for video
+- [PaddlePaddle/PaddleVideo](https://github.com/PaddlePaddle/PaddleVideo) - Awesome video understanding toolkits based on PaddlePaddle.
+It supports video data annotation tools, lightweight RGB and skeleton based action recognition model, practical applications for video taggi
 - [optuna/optuna](https://github.com/optuna/optuna) - A hyperparameter optimization framework
 - [ranaroussi/yfinance](https://github.com/ranaroussi/yfinance) - Download market data from Yahoo!
 Finance's API
 - [tensorflow/decision-forests](https://github.com/tensorflow/decision-forests) - A collection of state-of-the-art algorithms for the training, serving and interpretation of Decision Forest models in Keras.